shrie0427/Data-Analysis-and-Visualisation-using-Power-BI-/README.md

 # Data-Analysis-and-Visualisation-using-Power-BI-
 This are my Analytic Dashboards made while Learning Power BI using data in form of SQL and Ms Excel.<br><br>
 Major Outcome - Understand All the features of Power BI tool for Analysis and buisness critical decisions.<br><br>
-Project 1 - Project from Power BI tutorial.
+Project 1 - Project from Power BI tutorial (Finance report of a Company X).
+Project 2 - HR Analytics Dashboard (making it easier for human resourse management)